Joe Robinson (musician): Early life

+Career

-When he was eleven years old, Joe began touring with different Australian artists, including Tommy Emmanuel, who became his mentor.
+When he was 11 years old, Joe Robinson began touring with different Australian artists, including Tommy Emmanuel, who became his mentor.

 When Robinson was 13, he won the Australian National Songwriting Competition.

-In 2006 he recorded his debut album, titled Birdseed, produced by Parris Macleod at Cloud Studios in Wyong, New South Wales.
+In 2006, Robinson recorded his debut album, titled Birdseed, produced by Parris Macleod at Cloud Studios in Wyong, New South Wales.

-At the age of seventeen, Robinson won the Australia's Got Talent grand finale on 1 July 2008, performing a fingerstyle cover of "Classical Gas."
+At the age of 17, Robinson won the Australia's Got Talent grand finale on 1 July 2008, performing a fingerstyle cover of "Classical Gas."

 In August 2008, Joe travelled to Nashville, Tennessee, and recorded his second album "Time Jumpin" with producer Frank Rogers.
 "Time Jumpin'" was released in 2009.

-On 19 July 2009, Robinson was awarded the 2009 Senior Grand Champion Performer of the World at the World Championships of Performing Arts in Los Angeles and also won the instrumental category among seniors in the same competition, as well as the male instrumental categories Contemporary, Jazz, Open and Original Works in the class of 16- to 24-year-old contestants.
+On 19 July 2009, Robinson was awarded the 2009 Senior Grand Champion Performer of the World at the World Championships of Performing Arts in Los Angeles and also won the instrumental category among seniors in the same competition, as well as the male instrumental categories Contemporary, Jazz, Open and Original Works in the class of 16 to 24-year-old contestants.

 In September 2009, he formed the Joe Robinson Electric Project with Sam Marks on drums and Chris Haigh on bass, embarking on an Australian national tour.
 Joe was the opening act for Australian music icon John Farnham in a series of six consecutive shows at the Burswood Theatre in Perth in October 2009 as part of Farnham's comeback tour.

 After moving to Nashville, Tennessee at the age of 18 he was invited to perform at the prestigious Bonnaroo Music Festival in June 2010.

 Robinson was named "Best New Talent" in Guitar Player magazine 2010 Reader's Poll.
 Lenny Breau and Tommy Emmanuel have inspired him to develop his own harmonic technique.

-In September 2010, he performed at Live on the Green in Nashville, TN, alongside "The Wailers."
+In September 2010, he performed at Live on the Green in Nashville, Tennessee, alongside "The Wailers."
 Then in November, Robinson began "The Houdini tour" in Europe, traveling through Germany, Czech Republic, Croatia, Slovakia, Austria, Hungary, Serbia and Italy.
 From the beginning, Robinson’s concept of this tour was to "escape the expectations" of him as a performer.
 He added vocal selections and brought along two musicians from the United States, bassist Bernard Harris and drummer Marcus Hill.
 After the month-long acclaimed European performances, Robinson continued on to Japan for a stint of highly anticipated solo appearances in Tokyo and Osaka through mid-December.
 His first time in Japan proved to be widely lauded and well received for the 19-year-old musician.
 From those shows he landed a recording contract with P-Vine Records.
 Returning to his Australian homeland for the holidays, Robinson resumed his tour on 5 January in Eumundi and ended it on 29 January in Melbourne.